magentabusiness/magentabusiness.github.io/iot-solutions.md

 <div class="block-wrapper wrapper-main-color">
     <div class="block-content">
         <div class="text-wrapper">
-            <h2 class="center-text">Choose the Best IoT Solutions – Try ThingsBoard</h2>
+            <h2 class="center-text">Choose the Best IoT Solutions – Try IoT Hub</h2>
-            <div class="text-content small-margin">If you’re wondering, why you should choose ThingsBoard among so many IoT service offerings, we have a few arguments.</div>
+            <div class="text-content small-margin">If you’re wondering, why you should choose IoT Hub among so many IoT service offerings, we have a few arguments.</div>
             <div class="text-content medium-margin">As a one-stop IoT services company, we provide our clients with a complete set of components required to build an end-to-end IoT solution.
 In other words, we support them at every stage, starting from device management and finishing with integrating IoT systems into the business workflow.
 It includes process automation, alerting, notifications, etc.</div>
-            <div class="text-content medium-margin">At ThingsBoard, we ensure you can manage your devices, collect data, and automate your business processes through our easy and transparent solutions.
+            <div class="text-content medium-margin">At IoT Hub, we ensure you can manage your devices, collect data, and automate your business processes through our easy and transparent solutions.
 We offer our edge and gateway products to handle complex, offline and edge computing scenarios.
 All the components are integrated with each other and easy to configure.</div>
             <div class="text-content">IoT solutions have never been so easy to implement.
-Contact the ThingsBoard team right now!</div>
+Contact the IoT Hub team right now!</div>
         </div>
     </div>
 </div>